 When negotiating a divorce settlement, it is important to keep in mind the potential future tax implications.
 From no longer filing jointly to spousal and child support payments, your attorney can explain how your decree impacts how you file with the IRS.

-The attorneys at Samuelson Hause & Samuelson, LLP have a comprehensive understanding of how various divorce agreement scenarios may affect your future taxes post-divorce.
+The attorneys at Samuelson Hause PLLC have a comprehensive understanding of how various divorce agreement scenarios may affect your future taxes post-divorce.

 Deductions for Dependents